What ISO Cleanroom Classification Do I Need?

-At Cleanrooms By United, we offer complete design to best accommodate available square footage and features that your project requires.
-The custom, flexible, modular construction of our portable clean rooms makes them easy to expand, reconfigure, or relocate as your cleanroom needs progress.
+At Cleanrooms by United, we offer complete design to best accommodate the available square footage and features that your project requires.
+Our portable cleanrooms' custom, flexible, modular construction makes them easy to expand, reconfigure, or relocate as your cleanroom needs progress.

 - What are the sources of contamination in my location?

-- How small are smallest particles I need to remove from the air?
+- How small are the smallest particles I need to remove from the air?

 Cleanroom Classes Defined